 Many of our customers, we believe, are leaders in their end-markets and fields.
 We have built long-lasting relationships with customers based on the breadth and quality of our product offerings and our ability to produce products that meet specific customer requirements.
 The average length of our relationships with our top 30 customers exceeds ten years and, in some cases, such relationships go back as far as 30 years.
-For the year ended December 31, 2017 and December 31, 2016, Ferroglobe's ten largest customers accounted for approximately 47% and 42%, respectively, of Ferroglobe's consolidated revenue.
+For the year ended December 31, 2018 and December 31, 2017, Ferroglobe's ten largest customers accounted for approximately 33% and 47%, respectively, of Ferroglobe's consolidated revenue.
 Our customer relationships provide us with stability and visibility into our future volumes and earnings, though we are not reliant on any individual customer or end-market.
 Our customer relationships, together with our diversified product portfolio, provide us with opportunities to cross sell new products; for example, by offering silicon-based or manganese-based alloys to existing steelmaking customers.
-Our largest global customer, Dow Corning, is also a 49% minority owner in our Alloy, West Virginia and Bécancour, Québec facilities.

-Flexible and low cost structure
+Flexible and low-cost structure

-We believe we have an efficient and flexible cost structure, enhanced over time by vertical integration through strategic acquisitions and by the integration of our FerroAtlántica and Globe divisions following the completion of the Business Combination in December 2015.
+We believe we have an efficient cost structure, enhanced over time by vertical integration through strategic acquisitions and as a result of the Business Combination in December 2015.
 The largest components of our cost base are raw materials and power.
 Our relatively low operating costs are primarily a result of our ownership of, and proximity to, sources of raw materials, our access to attractively priced power supplies and skilled labor and our efficient production processes.